 For the Individual

-- You are taxed on any activity in that country, you do NOT have to become a tax resident.
+- You are taxed on any activity in the country in which you undertake the activities, you do NOT have to become a tax resident.
 You are taxable locally on your activity in that country technically even if you only work a week.
 However, there are often exemptions between countries for short term “temporary” work placements - but not always, and never for more than 183 days.
 And these often require you to claim the exemption.

 - You are also taxed in the country where you are “tax resident”.
 This country can often tax all of your worldwide income, usually with a credit given for any tax suffered in another country.